-The two internal timing references originate from timing extracted from interface ports.
-This timing can be recovered directly from physical layer framing on a T1/E1 port, from adaptive timing recovery for TDM pseudowires, or from a synchronous Ethernet port.
+The internal timing references originate from timing extracted from interface ports.
+This timing can be recovered directly from physical layer framing on a T1/E1 port, from adaptive timing recovery for TDM pseudowires, from an integrated GPS/GNSS port, or from a synchronous Ethernet port.